 I love that these bottles are so easy to wash, sanitize, and they are also BPA free.

-Kiinde Twist baby bottles are a different kind of bottle.
+Kiinde Twist baby bottles are a bit different, but I had to include it in my top 5 baby bottles.
 My sister-in-law asked me to purchase them for her baby shower.
 Unlike a traditional hard bottle that you must wash and take up space storing, Kiinde Twist bottles hold the milk in a bag that pops into a hard, outer shell for easy feeding.

 This not only makes the Kiinde Twist ideal for breastfeeding, but also for formula feeding.
 The bag keeps extra air out of the milk, resulting in a less gassy baby.
 The bags can store flat in your fridge and can be sanitized in the microwave.

 If you breastfeed your child, these bags can hook onto any breast pump so that the milk is pumped directly into them.
 This saves time and mess since you don’t have to pour from a bottle into the storage bag.

 To add on as a MAJOR bonus, as your baby grows older and starts to eat pureed foods, these bags will also work with the Kiinde Foodii, which allows you to place homemade baby food in the bag, then squeeze onto a spoon attachment or squeeze out of a spout straight into the baby’s mouth!